Nonlinear semigroups and limit theorems for convex expectations: First order scaling limits

 for all $t>0$, $f\in\Cb$ and $x\in\R^d$.
 Then, the independence of $(\xi_n)_{n\in\N}$ implies

 Hence, our operator theoretic result can be formulated equivalently by using classic probabilistic notation.
-In Appendix~\ref{app:E}, we gather some basic definitions and properties of convex expectations which resemble their analogues from classic probability theory such as independence and weak convergence.
 In Subsection~\ref{sec:LLN1}, we prove the previously discussed main result for first order scaling limits as well as some immediate consequences.
 Motivated by Cram\'er's theorem, we then show that similar convergence rates can be extended beyond the case of averaged sums of iid samples, see Subsection~\ref{sec:bounds}.
 Moreover, we use a clever estimate from~\cite{Lacker} to obtain polynomial convergence rates without requiring exponential moments.
 Finally, as an illustration of the previous rather abstract results, we consider convex expectations that are defined as a (weighted) supremum over a set of probability measures, see Subsection~\ref{sec:Wasser}.